-The best Bluetooth speakers come in all shapes and sizes, and at all kinds of prices.
+The best Bluetooth speakers come in all shapes and sizes and at all kinds of prices.
 Some are rugged so you can take them on adventures; others are bigger and designed for larger spaces or parties.
-Bluetooth is particularly good for water-resistant speakers too: the best waterproof speakers (opens in new tab) use Bluetooth instead of cables, which makes it easier to keep the water from getting in.
+Bluetooth is particularly good for water-resistant speakers too: the best waterproof speakers use Bluetooth instead of cables, which makes it easier to keep the water from getting in.
 A great choice for summer pool parties or beach trips, and should be fine even if things get wild.

 The picks in our list below are suited to a whole host of budgets, whether you're a skint uni student who wants to be the most popular in their dorm or you're only going to consider the very best of the bunch no matter the cost.
-As we'll discover in this guide, whether you're into Techno or Tap, Drill or Dvorkak, there's a Bluetooth speaker for you no matter what kind of music you prefer or where you want to play it.
+As we'll discover in this guide, whether you're into Techno or Tap, Drill or Dvorkak, there's a Bluetooth speaker for you.

 What is the best Bluetooth speaker 2023?